 When you’re ready to start juicing celery, it might be an adjustment.
 First of all, you’ll need a lot of celery and a juicer.
 Choose organic celery whenever possible.
 Wash your celery thoroughly before juicing.
 Add 2/3 cup of water to 1 cup of chopped celery.
 Add both to your juicer to make 1 ½ cups of celery juice.
 Discard the celery pulp.

 For some, juiced celery isn’t a palatable option.
 When you still want the benefits of juiced celery but can’t handle the taste, don’t worry.
 Simply add an apple, cucumber, lemon juice, or ginger to help offset celery’s bitter taste.
-Try to get at least 16 ounces a day and drinking on an empty stomach is encouraged.

 As healthy as drinking celery juice can be, it’s not for everyone.
 Talk to your doctor before trying it if you’re on certain medications like blood thinners — if you are, celery juice can increase the risk of bleeding or blood clotting.
 You should also avoid drinking celery juice if you’re allergic to celery.
 Celery juice can cause swelling in your tongue, lips, and throat, which can cause a dangerous reaction in some individuals.
 Celery juice also contains a natural diuretic, so you may want to stay close to home until you know how your body is going to react.

 Whether you believe in the health benefits of celery juicing or not, it’s hard to argue against eating more vegetables.
 If you’re interested in the potential health benefits of celery juice, give it a try.